-Look below for a complete list of air service from other Caribbean airports.
-Even if there are no flights directly from an airport near you, taking a connecting flight from another regional airport might prove to be your best option.
+Check below for a complete list of air service from airports in the region.
+Even if there are no flights from an airport near you, making a connection through a regional airport may be a good solution.

 |Antigua, Antigua and Barbuda||ANU||LIAT|

 |Pointe a Pitre, Grande-Terre||PTP||Air Antilles Express, Air Caraibes, Air France|